-You may also keep in-use" vials at room temperature.
-Use within 28 days.
+Store "in-use" vials in the refrigerator or at room temperature and use within 28 days.
 Protect from light.

-Storing injection pens after your first use: Keep the "in-use" injection pen at room temperature and use within 28 days.
+Store "in-use" injection pens at room temperature and use within 14 days.
 Do not refrigerate.
 Protect from light.

 What happens if I miss a dose?

-Since this medicine is used before meals, you may not be on a timed dosing schedule.
-Whenever you use this medication, be sure to eat a meal within 15 minutes.
+Since this medicine is used with meals, you may not be on a timed dosing schedule.
+Whenever you use this insulin, be sure to eat a meal within 15 minutes.
 Do not use extra medicine to make up a missed dose.